bahrus/xtal-sip/README.md

 ## Referencing xtal-sip

-Simply add the following markup inside head tag of the web page:
+Simply add the following markup inside the head tag of the opening web page (like index.html):

 ```html
 <script async src="path/To/xtal-sip.js"></script>